 Of course, there’s also the kind of stress we think of when we hear the word “stress” — the notion of being anxious, agitated, overwhelmed, unable to relax.
 Gores explains that this feeling takes its root in our evolutionary history, in the fight-or-flight mechanism.
 “It’s meant to give you all this energy so you can run from the tiger and survive, back in the day,” she says.
 “But today, people are living in this chronic, never-ending stress response, a marathon rather than a sprint.”
-Being in a constant state of stress shuts down your higher brain functions (ie, brain fog), wipes out your immune system, and can eventually lead to chronic illness.
+Being in a constant state of stress shuts down your higher brain functions (leading to brain fog), wipes out your immune system, and can eventually lead to chronic illness.

 To deal with this type of stress, Gores emphasizes the importance of daily meditation.
 “Science is now catching up, and they can measure all the beneficial physiological effects meditation can have on the body,” she says.
 These physiological effects include releasing healing chemicals like oxytocin, relaxin, and endorphins, which help promote health in your body.

 Even if you’re not feeling particularly stressed, daily meditation is a way to ensure that you don’t carry over the day’s accumulation of small stressors into the next day — because, as Gores says, gradual accumulation is what leads to illness.
 Meditation can take a variety of forms, including walking in nature, praying, or traditional meditation.